alangixxer/Product-Assistant/README.md

 ### 3. Saving images to Amazon S3

 In this section you'll configure an Amazon Simple Storage Service (S3)  bucket where your images will be saved for later analysis.
 Your bucket is the location where your uploaded images will gets stored for later analysis.
-For the purposes of this module you'll use the Amazon S3 website endpoint URL that we supply.
-It takes the form `http://{your-bucket-name}.s3-website-{region}.amazonaws.com` or `bucket-name.s3-website.region.amazonaws.com` depending on the region you use.

 #### Instructions